dneprojects/habitron/developer_doc.md

 in [`CHANGELOG.md`](CHANGELOG.md) as concise one-liners; this file keeps the full rationale and implementation detail for each release.

+## v3.2.2

+### Fixed
+- **The bus area is no longer written onto module devices on every setup.**
+  `_register_bus_devices` passed `suggested_area=area_name` to
+  `async_get_or_create` *and* then followed up with `dev_reg.async_update_device(dev.id, area_id=area.id)`.
+The suggestion alone is the correct mechanism -- HA honours it when it first creates the device and ignores it afterwards -- but the explicit update re-applied the bus area unconditionally on every setup and reload, so a user's own device-to-area assignment was discarded every time.
+Removing the update call (and with it the now-unused `area_registry` lookup, which was only there to resolve the `area.id`) leaves `suggested_area` as the single path.

+  This is the **device** counterpart of the per-entity fix shipped in v3.1.9;
+  that round covered entities only, so devices kept the clobbering behaviour for another three releases.

+  **Field report that triggered this** (customer installation, 2026-08-15): after a reload, all devices appeared in a newly created area "House" and the manual assignment was gone, while explicitly assigned *entity* areas survived -- the exact signature of an entity-side fix without the device-side one.
+Root cause on the bus side was a router that had lost its area list (its global flags were gone as well, so the loss was in the router's own configuration, not something this integration writes -- it only ever sends `send_devregid` and flag *values*).
+With an empty `router.areas`, `_area_name` falls back to `"House"` for every module, and the unconditional update then moved every device there.
+  `_area_name` keeps that fallback: with the update call gone it can only ever affect devices at first creation.

+### Tests
+- `test_setup_suggests_module_area_on_first_creation` asserts a new module device lands in its bus area, and `test_reload_keeps_user_area_when_router_area_list_is_lost` reproduces the field report: a user-moved module keeps its area and an untouched one keeps the area it was created in, after re-registering with `router.areas` emptied. `_register_bus_devices` had no test coverage at all before, which is how the clobbering survived the v3.1.9 round.

 ## v3.2.1

 ### Fixed